 I have attempted and failed to negotiate with my landlord for a lease extension without any joy.
 Can the Leasehold Valuation Tribunal decide on such issues?
 Can you recommend a East Sheen conveyancing firm to represent me?

 in cases where there is a missing freeholder or where there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to determine the price.

-An example of a Freehold Enfranchisement decision for a East Sheen premises is 19 St. Margarets Crescent in August 2010. the tribunal was of the view that the premium to be paid by the leaseholder for the freehold reversion was £51,983.00 This case related to 3 flats.
-The unexpired residue of the current lease was 66.25 years.
+An example of a Freehold Enfranchisement matter before the tribunal for a East Sheen flat is 19 St. Margarets Crescent in August 2010. the tribunal was of the view that the premium to be paid by the leaseholder for the freehold reversion was £51,983.00 This case affected 3 flats.
+The number of years remaining on the existing lease(s) was 66.25 years.